 This course is a high-level introduction to the interdisciplinary field of Lesbian, Gay, Bisexual, Transgender, and Queer Studies, along with its various sub-fields.
 The seminar is designed for graduate students in all schools and disciplines; it does not assume previous knowledge.
 The course will survey the overlaps and differences between lesbian and gay male studies, will examine some of the foundational texts of Queer Theory, and will take account of the recent emergence of Transgender Studies.
 While the field of LGBTQ studies is now too vast to be covered systematically, the course will attempt to provide a sense of the range of that field and some of the current controversies within it.
 The exact content of the course can also be adjusted to suit the individual needs of the students who choose to enroll in it from one year to the next.

-WS Course on Sexuality
+WGS Course on Sexuality

 Certificate students are required to take two additional electives (3 credits each).
 One elective should fall outside of students primary discipline.

 Every student will carry out a culminating scholarly project that demonstrates how the student has integrated LGBTQ and feminist perspectives with their discipline(s).
-The final project can be one of the following (or another format to be approved by the Certificate Advisory Committee in the Women’s Studies Department):
+The final project can be one of the following (or another format to be approved by the Certificate Advisory Committee in the Women’s and Gender Studies Department):